-In the figure \ref{fig:FPP}, we show the the false positive probability (in percentage) for strong lensing as a function of the lensing SNR threshold.
-The FPP in lensing is shown as a function of lensing SNR threshold for the cross-correlation timescale 1/8s and averaging timescale of 1/2s and 1s in the left panel.
+In figure \ref{fig:FPP}, we show the the false positive probability (in percentage) for GO-lensing as a function of the lensing SNR threshold.
+The FPP in lensing is shown as a function of lensing SNR threshold for the cross-correlation timescale of 1/8s and averaging timescale of 1/2s and 1s in the left panel.
 The right panel shows the same for a cross-correlation timescale of 1/16s.
-The false positive probability is of the order of $\approx 0.45 \%$ for all event pairs with sky-region overlap.
-The number of correlated pairs decrease as the lensing SNR threshold increases, implying a lower presence of event pairs with very high degree of overlap.
-Referring to the curve for $\tau_{cc}$=1/16s and $\tau_{avg}$=1/2s, we show that with a 1.5-$\sigma$ detection threshold, there are $0.01\%$ of false alarm pairs.
-To put the numbers into perspective, false alarms only appear to \texttt{GLANCE} at $\mathcal{O}(1)$ with detection of $\approx 400$ events at the end of O4.
+The false positive probability is on the order of $\approx 0.45 \%$ for all event pairs with sky-region overlap.
+The number of correlated pairs decreases as the lensing SNR threshold increases, implying a lower presence of event pairs with very high degree of overlap.
+Referring to the curve for $\tau_{cc}$=1/16s and $\tau_{avg}$=1/2s, we show that with a 1.5-$\sigma$ detection threshold, there are $0.01\%$ pairs of false alarm.
+To put the numbers in perspective, false alarms only appear to \texttt{GLANCE} at $\mathcal{O}(1)$ with detection of $\approx 400$ events at the end of O4.